Developing your skills

 - Develop your range of vocabulary

 - Develop your range of useful functional expressions

 - Contribute to your improved Speaking and Writing Skills

 See our Worksheets page for hints on listening and reading:

 Choose your reading material from books, magazines or the internet.

-Choose your listening material from DVDs, videos and audio CDs in the Centre and from internet-delivered audio and video materials.
+Choose your listening material from DVDs or audio CDs in the Centre and from internet-delivered audio and video materials.

 Productive skills (speaking, writing)

 Listening and Reading regularly can contribute to the development of your Speaking and Writing Skills.